nicolashahn/import-visualizer/README.md

 ![](examples/project.png)

-Another example graph from a [slightly more substantial project](https://github.com/nicolashahn/set-solver) (blue arrows/nodes indicate vendor modules):
+Another example graph from a [slightly more substantial project](https://github.com/nicolashahn/set-solver) (blue arrows/nodes indicate modules where the code does not live in the project directory [such as modules installed through pip]):

 ![](examples/set-solver.png)